kingsofted/WID3013CV/README.md

 ---

 ## **6. Conclusion**
-This paper discusses experiments performed with a DenseNet201-based architecture to detect various lung problems: bacterial pneumonia, viral pneumonia, COVID-19, and tuberculosis[5].
+This paper discusses experiments performed with a DenseNet201-based architecture to detect various lung problems: bacterial pneumonia, viral pneumonia, COVID-19, and tuberculosis.

 This paper explored mainly using advanced deep learning techniques to improve accuracy and efficiency while diagnosing lung diseases.
 These techniques include fine-tuning, advanced optimization algorithms like Adam optimizer, and the use of dense layers in DenseNet201’s architecture.